Regulatory actions for Jan. 12, 2026

 Jan.
 12, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Medtronic, Neurolief, Oxford Nanopore.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Alessa, Aquestive, Kezar, PDS, Uniqure.

 Briefs